pret77/intershop-pwa-hackathon-barcode/docs/guides/migrations.md

 # Migrations

+## 4.1 to 5.0

+The project has been updated to work with Angular 16.
+The `ngcc` command has been removed from the package.json because it is no longer supported in Angular 16.

 ## 4.0 to 4.1

 The Intershop PWA now uses Node.js 18.16.0 LTS with the corresponding npm version 9.5.1 to resolve an issue with Azure Docker deployments (see #1416).